Quantum aspects of the classical Maxwell's equations in free space from the perspective of the correspondence principle: Maxwell's equations written in -space

 manipulations analogous to the ones we did above lead us to

-\subsection{Electromagnetic wave equations written in $ k $-space}
+\subsection{Electromagnetic wave equations written in $ \boldsymbol{k} $-space}

-From the results we have just derived in the last Section, it is not difficult to see that, by manipulating these equations (\ref{remaxwell}), we obtain two differential equations that, for example, show us that the electromagnetic field behaves like a harmonic oscillator.
+From the results we have just derived, it is not difficult to see that, by manipulating these equations (\ref{remaxwell}), we obtain two differential equations that, for example, show us that the electromagnetic field behaves like a harmonic oscillator in $ \boldsymbol{k} $-space.
 And, in order to obtain the first of them, it is enough to notice that equation (\ref{remaxwell-3}) shows us that

 where $ k = \left\vert \boldsymbol{k} \right\vert $.
 After all, since equation (\ref{remaxwell-4}) also shows that

 the substitution of this last result into (\ref{manipulation-1}) makes it quite clear that